CPJPRINCE/opex_manifest_generator/README.md

 mods:recordIdentifier
 ```

-In both cases, the header has to match both namespace and tag and isI case sensitive.
+In both cases, the header has to match both namespace and tag.
+This is also case sensitive.
 While using the flat method is easier, be aware that if there's non-unique tags, such as `mods:note`, the flat method will only import to the first match, which might not be it's intended destination.

 When using the 'exactly' and you have non-unique tags, again such as `mods:note`, you will need add an index in square brackets `[0]` to indicate which tag to assign the data to, like: `mods:note[1] mods:notes[2] ...` The number of field will simply be the order they appear in the XML.

 This is all probably easier done, than said :\).
-For convenience I've also included *(Note to self: ADD THEM!)*, spreadsheet templates of DC, MODS, GDPR and EAD, with their explicit names in the headers.
+For convenience I've also included templates for DC, MODS, GDPR and EAD, with their explicit names in the headers [here](opex_manifest_generator/samples/spreads).

 Once the above is setup, and all the data added; to create the OPEX's simply add `-m` with the chosen method of import `flat|exact`, so:
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m flat` or